Vietnam.vn - Nền tảng quảng bá Việt Nam

 UBS Bank (Switzerland) announced the information in a letter to the press on June 12.
 This ended 167 years of independent existence of Credit Suisse.

-The government support is necessary because UBS does not have much time to evaluate the deal and Credit Suisse also has many assets that are difficult to value.
+This government support is necessary because UBS does not have much time to evaluate the deal and Credit Suisse also has many assets that are difficult to value.
 Currently, UBS will have access to all of Credit Suisse's books, customers, and loans, from which to assess which businesses will be closed.
-The merger is considered complicated, possibly causing thousands of employees to lose their jobs.
+The merger process is considered complicated, possibly causing thousands of employees to lose their jobs.

 UBS and Credit Suisse buildings in Zurich (Switzerland).
 Photo: Reuters